OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 columns define the layer and attribute names for map layers.
 The `Layer_Interval` and `Layer_DataSource` are optional but if specified result in more specific links between time series and map layers.

+## Troubleshooting ##

+This section describes how to troubleshoot the TSTool installation, in particular for cases when the software does not start.

+Problems are generally due to files not being properly installed or have permission issues.
+A virus checker may also be preventing loading the software.

+The software is run using the `TSTool.exe` program on Windows or `tstool` script on Linux, which are located in the software installation `bin` folder.
+The Windows ***Start*** menu typically lists all TSTool versions that have been installed.
+The user interface should usually be shown.

+If TSTool does not run on Windows, try the following steps:

+1. Review the software startup log file located in the user files in the `.tstool/NN/logs` folder.
+2. Run the `TSTool.exe --l4j-debug` command from a Windows `cmd` window in the TSTool installation `bin` folder.
+This will create the log file `launch4j.log`.
+    Review the file to see if there are warning or error messages.
+3. Run the `tstool.cmd` Windows command file from a Windows `cmd` window in the TSTool installation `bin` folder.
+    If there are configuration issues, messages should print to the Window.